telaco/awesome-edinburgh-tech/README.md

 Collection of useful places to find out more about Edinburgh tech.

 * [Dev & Tech Scotland Slack Channel](http://links.devtech.scot/slack) - Slack channel for the technical community in Scotland
+* [UX in Scotland](https://www.facebook.com/groups/1436030413315813) - Facebook group for UX community in Scotland

 ## Nearby